Tilea Campaign Part 29

 Near the city of Ebino, at the end of Winter, IC 2403-4

-This day, this very moment, felt like a culmination of Biagino’s life and undeath, as if everything that had happened to him, good and bad, joyful and sad and everything he had ever done, decent and dire, kind and cruel, led to this moment.
-Not the culmination, for it was not the end of his undeath, but it was a destination he had, until now, howsoever unwittingly, always been heading towards.
+This day, this moment, felt like a culmination of Biagino’s life and undeath, as if everything that had happened to him, good and bad, joyful and sad and everything he had ever done, decent and dire, kind and cruel, led to this moment.
+Not the culmination, for it was not the end of his undeath, but it was a destination he had, until now, howsoever unwittingly, always been travelling to.

 Once more he was directly serving his beloved mistress, and he knew her satisfaction.
 He strove ecstatically to do whatsoever she wished, and better still, he knew exactly what that was.
-When leading the army at Trantio he had only the memory of her commands to guide him, which meant agonising over the details, night to night, by himself, to fathom how they could be obeyed in ever-changing circumstances.
-Now her orders were fresh in his mind, and she remained close enough that he could feel her powerful will and her sharp love in every moment.
+When leading the army at Trantio he had had only the memory of her to guide him, her last words, which meant agonising over the details, every hour, alone, trying to fathom how those words could be obeyed in ever-changing circumstances.
+Now her orders were fresh in his mind, and she remained close enough that he could sense her driving will and sharp love in every moment.
 Her omnipresent guidance meant his decisions came easily, his actions were swift, his delight was magnified.
-He was like a cherished son receiving praise from his doting mother; a beloved hound petted fondly by its mistress; a favourite blade admired in the moonlight by its wielder.
+He was a cherished son receiving praise from his doting mother; a beloved hound petted fondly by its mistress; a favourite blade admired in the moonlight by its wielder.

-He rode atop the carroccio that once belonged the arch-lector Calictus II, captured in the same battle in which Biagino was kissed by the duchess and became hers forevermore.
+He rode atop the carroccio that once belonged the Arch-Lector Calictus II, captured in the same battle in which Biagino was kissed by the duchess and became hers forevermore.
 In life, Calictus had been his master; he himself was but one of the arch-lector’s many servants; and this great wagon had been the nearest thing to a church of Morr on the field of battle.
-Now Calictus was dead and he himself had become a High Priest; much of Calictus’ army was his to command, raised from death to march again; and the carroccio was heaped with corpses and made into a formidable focus of necromantic magics in the service of his own Church of Nagash.
+Now his holiness was dead, while Biagino himself had become a High Priest.
+Much of Calictus’ army was his to command, raised from death to march again; and the carroccio, heaped with corpses, was now a formidable focus of necromantic magics in the service of his own Church of Nagash.

 As the wagon trundled on, pulled by four pairs of entirely osseous horses, he allowed the magical winds of dark enchantment to flow through him.
-He could feed on the power the unholy carroccio funnelled, delight as his mistress’s managing will honed and shaped that power, and revel as it poured from him to animate the vast throng of witless worshippers (the Disciplinati di Nagash) all around him.
+He fed on the power the unholy carroccio funnelled, delighted as his mistress’s diabolical will honed and shaped that power, and reveledl as it poured from him to animate the vast throng of witless worshippers (the Disciplinati di Nagash) all around him.

-His senses were not just sharpened far beyond those of mortal men but magnified almost exponentially so that each of the cavorting corpses became an extension of him, limbs with which to strike at the enemy.
-Even the horses were directed by the power of his own mind.
-No lash or crop was required, for his mere intention could turn, speed or slow the beasts as easily as a man might walk.
+His senses were not merely sharpened far beyond those of mortal men, but magnified almost exponentially so that each of the cavorting corpses became an extension of his will, limbs with which to strike at the enemy.
+He even directed the horses.
+No lash or crop was required, as a moment’s thought could turn, speed or slow the beasts as easily as a man might walk.

 Behind him stood two of his priests, members of La Fraternita di Morti Irrequieti.
-Their minds were bound to his as his was to Duchess Maria’s, providing a very satisfactory feeling of balance.
-He could slavishly love and obey the duchess whilst receiving just the same from his priests.
-His own subjection, which otherwise might seem almost pathetic and demeaning, was given freely, for he himself was the object of exactly equal worship.
-They were not his puppets, like his hundreds of Disciplinati, for they had minds just as he.
-They obeyed because they yearned to do so, not because he controlled their very movements.
+Their minds were bound to his will, just as his was to Duchess Maria’s, yeilding a very satisfactory feeling of balance.
+He could slavishly love and obey the duchess whilst receiving the same from his priests.
+His own subjection, which otherwise might seem pathetic and demeaning, was given freely, for he himself was the object of exactly equal worship.
+They were not his puppets, like his hundreds of Disciplinati, for they, like him, had minds.
+They obeyed because they yearned to do so, not because he directed their every movement.
 This is why he had created them – having only the Disciplinati to guard him would make him vulnerable.
 If he were to be distracted, even for a moment, then his Disciplinati would be also.
-These two priests, however, could react quickly and upon their own initiative.
-If Biagino were wounded, even dying, these priests would retain all the strength of body and will they ever had, while the Disciplinati would stumble and stagger in bewilderment, or even succumb to death.
+These two priests, however, could react quickly, upon their own initiative.
+If Biagino were wounded, even dying, these priests would retain all the strength of body and will they ever had, while the Disciplinati would stumble and stagger in bewilderment, or even succumb to true death.

-Nevertheless, despite his gleeful joy at all these things combined, right this very moment the satisfaction which far surpassed all others, was the gloriously intense pleasure he felt at wielding the Disciplinati horde.
-Although only a tiny part of each of their minds remained, they were all his to rule, and the sheer size of the throng made him feel mightier than ever before.
+Nevertheless, despite his gleeful joy at all these things combined, at this very moment, the satisfaction which far surpassed all others, was the gloriously intense pleasure he gained from wielding the Disciplinati horde.
+Only the tiniest slivers of their minds remained, but they were all his to rule, and the sheer size of the throng made him feel mightier than ever before.

 Some had been gifted to him by his mistress, resurrected after the Battle of the Isean Hills, close by the city of Ebino.
 Once dedicants of the Disciplinati di Morr, they had marched north to die.
 Although rotting, the winter cold had combined with necromantic magics to keep them quite whole, so that a good number, from a distance, might be mistaken for living men.
 Close up, however, their pallid-grey flesh, staring eyes and perhaps most of all, their stench, revealed the truth.

-It amused Biagino to remember just how ugly such flagellating cultists had been when alive –he had seen a fair few – and to see now that death had made them even uglier, which one might well have presumed was not possible!
+Biagino remembered just how ugly such flagellating cultists had been when alive, and it amused him to see now that death had made them even uglier, which, back then, he might well have presumed was not possible!

-Most were still clad in the layers of robes they had worn in life, clutching whatever they had been carrying as the died.
-Many of their faces were obscured by hoods.
+Most were still clad in the layers of robes they had worn in life, clutching whatever they had been carrying as they died.
+Many of their faces were obscured by hoods, but not all.

-The others had been with him much longer, for they had died several seasons earlier at the Battle for Ebino – indeed upon the same day Biagino had fallen.
+Still others had been with him much longer, for they had died several seasons earlier at the Battle for Ebino – indeed upon the same day Biagino had fallen.
 In life they had been part of Arch-Lector Calictus’s Holy Army of Morr.
 In undeath, they had marched south with him to Trantio, then fled the Valley of Norochia to escort him all the way back to Ebino.
-It was becoming hard to mistake these for living men, so much of their flesh having rotted away.
+No-one could mistake these for living men, what with so much of their flesh having rotted away.
 In parts they were reduced almost to the bone, and their robes were torn, worn and rotted away to a much greater degree, to reveal their now stark chines.

 Some amongst the horde displayed the wounds that were most likely responsible for their deaths – great incisions, shattered bones or crumpled skulls.
 Others had gaping tears in their flesh made by the teeth and nails of their undead comrades during momentary lapses of guidance from their new master.

-There was a cruel irony to their condition, for in life they had strived to scourge themselves with chains and knotted cords into an ecstatic pain and so induce a fighting frenzy that meant they felt no fear.
+There was a cruel irony to their condition, for in life they had striven to scourge themselves with chains and knotted cords into an ecstatic pain and so induce a fighting frenzy that washed away their fear.
 Now, their every moment was a painful frenzy and they had forgotten fear entirely.
-Their craving had been satisfied, to the extreme, even beyond the extremity of their lives.
+Their old craving had been satisfied, to the full, and beyond even the extremity of their lives.

 They were his playthings, his poppets, his bambinos.
-They were the weapon with which he could slaughter Tilea.
+They were the blades with which he could slaughter Tilea.

 ………………………………………………………………